 The Dohany Street Synagogue is the biggest synagogue in Europe.
 It was built in 1859 and contains a mixture of Byzantine, Gothic, and Romantic architectural styles.

 Aside from the synagogue itself, inside the complex is the Heroes’ Temple, the Jewish Museum, a graveyard, and a memorial site.
-You can pay for admission at the gate or get skip-the-line tickets in advance through Get Your Guide.
-There are a few guided tours that make stops at the Great Synagogue as well.
+You can pay for admission at the gate or book a guided tour that stops at the Great Synagogue.

 6. Great Market Hall

-The Great Market Hall is the biggest and oldest indoor market in Budapest.
+Just a short walk from the Hungarian National Museum is the Great Market Hall, the biggest and oldest indoor market in Budapest.
 Housed within a gorgeous 19th century building, inside the market are dozens of food and souvenir stalls spread out over two floors.

 7. House of Terror